 Ah, but did Harry?

 We’re supposed to have overlooked that detail aren’t we?
-I’ll bet Harry (who, in a lot of ways, is a dolt) didn’t realize it yet.
+I’ll bet Harry (who, in a lot of ways, as written, is a dolt) didn’t realize it yet.
 So now we’re all supposed to assume that the whole point of that performance was in case Tom decided to wander in, right?
 Well, maybe that is the point.
 Maybe the whole show was for Voldemort’s benefit.

 And just maybe Tom might have had a more active part in the proceedings, too.